How to Choose the Best Plastic Surgeon in Melbourne

-Choosing the RIGHT Plastic Surgeon is critical to getting a great outcome.
+Choosing the right or best Plastic Surgeon is critical to getting the desired outcome.

 This is because many “self-named” cosmetic surgeons are NOT actually Specialists.
-They are NOT recognised or sanctioned by RACS (The Royal Australasian College of Surgeons) and private and public Hospitals EXCLUDE them from having operating privileges or admission rights.
-They tend to build and run their own “Backroom” procedure rooms.
+They are NOT recognised or sanctioned by FRACS (The Royal Australasian College of Surgeons) and private and public Hospitals exclude them from having operating privileges or admission rights.
+They tend to build and run their own “Backroom” procedure room onsite.

 Plastic Surgeons vs Cosmetic Surgeons: Training and Qualification Differences

 - Not all surgeons have the same experience or intensive training and testing qualifications.

 - Be sure you learn the differences between a plastic surgeon and a cosmetic surgeon or other types of surgeon.

 - Anyone with an MBBS qualification (Bachelor of Medicine or Surgery) can call themselves a ‘cosmetic surgeon’.

 - However, they may NOT have a minimum of 12 years of experience and rigorous training a plastic surgeon requires.

 Review the Qualifications and Experience of your Surgeon